 DKIM helps you in two ways: when you're sending emails and when you're receiving emails.

-When you send an email, DKIM adds an invisible signature that can be used by the receiver's email provider to validate your email.
+For sending emails, DKIM adds an invisible signature that can be used by the receiver's email provider to validate your email.
 Your email is less likely to be accidentally flagged as spam.
 It also can protect your domain against malicious emails that claim to be sent on your behalf.

 Instructions: